3 Doors Down: Mainstream success: 1999–2004

-The band's second studio album, Away from the Sun, was released on November 12, 2002, and went platinum within two months of release.
-The album also produced singles, including "When I'm Gone", "Here Without You", and "The Road I'm On".
-The album has sold four million copies worldwide, including well over three million in the U.S. Session drummer Josh Freese was hired to record drums for the album.
+The band's second studio album, Away from the Sun, was released on November 30, 2002 and peaked at number eight on the charts.
+The album produced the singles "When I'm Gone", "Here Without You", and "The Road I'm On".
+Away from the Sun went platinum within two months of release and eventually went multi-platinum; it sold four million copies worldwide, including well over three million in the U.S. "When I'm Gone" received Grammy nominations for Best Rock Song and Best Rock Performance By A Duo Or Group With Vocal, respectively.
+Session drummer Josh Freese was hired to record drums for the album.
 Rush guitarist Alex Lifeson produced and performed on three tracks for the record, "Dangerous Game", "Dead Love", and "Wasted Me", but only "Dangerous Game" would appear on the finished product.
 The band hired Canadian Daniel Adair to play drums for the Away From the Sun tour.
 He would go on to record the drums for the band's next studio release, and was with the band aboard the USS George Washington (CVN-73) to film the music video "When I'm Gone".

 In 2003, 3 Doors Down released a live EP entitled Another 700 Miles consisting of recordings from a live performance by the band in Chicago, Illinois.
 Another 700 Miles has since been certified Gold in the United States.
 In addition to featuring some of 3 Doors Down's hit singles from their previous two albums, the EP also contains a version of the popular 1977 Lynyrd Skynyrd song "That Smell".
 The group toured with Nickelback in 2004.

-In 2003, the band began hosting the annual "3 Doors Down and Friends" benefit concert, through the band's own charity The Better Life Foundation.
+In 2003, the band began hosting the annual "3 Doors Down and Friends" benefit concert through the band's own charity, The Better Life Foundation.
 In 2006, this event was held at the Mobile Convention Center, with proceeds benefiting Hurricane Katrina survivors.
 As residents of Escatawpa, the members of the band saw the effects of Katrina's devastation.